Quick Start

 Agent Research Tool

-Create a research flow that an agent can use:The agent receives the research findings and can use them in its response.
+Create a research workflow that an agent can use:The agent receives the research findings and can use them in its response.

 Important Considerations